-At first, withdrawal may feel like the flu.
-Unlike with the flu, though, withdrawal symptoms can remain severe for several days.
-Certain symptoms may peak after about 72 hours, or three days.
+At first, symptoms of withdrawal may feel like the flu.
+But unlike with the flu, withdrawal symptoms can remain severe for several days.
+Certain symptoms may peak after about three days.
 These include:

-The symptoms will likely be their worst during the first week of withdrawal.
-Some symptoms can last even longer than a week, including low energy levels, anxiety, trouble sleeping, and depression.
-Methadone withdrawal can last longer than the time it took your body to become dependent on the drug in the first place.
+The symptoms will likely be at their worst during the first week.
+Some symptoms can last even longer than a week.
+These include low energy levels, anxiety, trouble sleeping, and depression.

 Drug treatment for withdrawal

 Your doctor can provide treatments to ease withdrawal symptoms.
-These treatments make it much more likely that you’ll recover from methadone addiction.
-Buprenorphine, naloxone, and clonidine are drugs used to shorten the methadone withdrawal process and relieve some of the related symptoms.
+These treatments make it much more likely that you’ll recover fully.
+Buprenorphine, naloxone, and clonidine are drugs used to shorten the withdrawal process and relieve some of the related symptoms.

 Guided methadone therapy

-Due to its high risk of methadone abuse and overdose, methadone therapy is only available to people who are enrolled in a government-approved treatment program.
+Due to the risk of methadone misuse and overdose, methadone therapy is only available to people who are enrolled in a government-approved treatment program.
 A doctor monitors your methadone intake and response to make sure that the withdrawal process is safe and effective.
 The doctor continues the therapy until your body no longer needs methadone at all.

 Group support can be crucial for long-term recovery.
-In some cases, you may not find a lot of support from your family because they may not be able to understand your addiction.
+In some cases, you may not find a lot of support from your family because they may not be able to understand.
 Seeking out other recovering methadone users can help you find people who understand what you’re going through and help you stay on track with your recovery.

-For support in getting away and staying away from methadone, Narcotics Anonymous can help.
+For support in getting away and staying away from these drugs, Narcotics Anonymous can help.

-The only way to break free of the risks of methadone use is to stop using the drug.
-But you may not have to go cold turkey.
-Talk to your doctor.
-They can help ease the withdrawal process to improve your chances of recovery.
-They can also answer any questions you may have about methadone addiction and withdrawal.
+Talk to your doctor as methadone therapy may be beneficial as you discontinue the misuse of other opioid drugs.
+Your doctor will keep an eye on your progress as you taper off methadone and can help ease the withdrawal process to improve your chances of recovery.
+They can also answer any questions you may have about addiction and withdrawal.
 These might include:

-- Is there a medication, such as buprenorphine, that might help me get through withdrawal?
+- Is there a medication that might help me get through withdrawal?

 - Would you recommend guided methadone therapy for me?